 Windham County has a lot of nonprofits and many boards are looking for new members.
 Get On Board gives Windham County residents, age 22-44, the opportunity to build leadership skills and their personal and professional network while serving our community.
 Fellows attend the Board Leadership Institute retreat, workshops and personal leadership development sessions for $100-200, sliding scale, which is less than half the full cost.
 Through these events, Fellows will build relationships with each other, and with members of local nonprofit boards.
 Fellows will also receive extra recognition during the Board Matching Event, which will help them make connections with nonprofit boards that match their interests and passions.

-On Thursday, May 14, 2015, in conjunction with community partners, Marlboro College hosted Get On Board Windham County: Meet Your Match, a board-matching event that allowed nonprofit boards to connect with community members interested in joining boards.
-This high-energy event will be repeated next spring.
+In May 2016, in conjunction with community partners, Marlboro College will host the second annual Get On Board Windham County: Meet Your Match, a board-matching event that allows nonprofit boards to connect with community members interested in joining boards.

 Work: Director of Non Degree Programs, Marlboro College

 Education: M.Ed. in Instructional Design, UMass Boston; B.A. in Sociology, Harvard College

 Ariel Brooks specializes in educational and nonprofit program design, implementation and evaluation, as well as training design and delivery.
 Ariel has been involved in the nonprofit sector for most of her professional life, and is currently the chair of the SeVEDS (Southeastern Vermont Economic Development Strategies) board.